 The report is primarily based on an analysis of information accessed under the RTI Act, from 29 information commissions across India.
-A total of 145 RTI applications were filed with State Information Commissions (SIC) and the Central Information Commission (CIC).
+A total of 174 RTI applications were filed with state information commissions (SIC) and the Central Information Commission (CIC).
 The information sought included:

-- Number of commissioners serving in each commission for the period July 2021 till June 2022 and their backgrounds; - The number of appeals and complaints registered, disposed, returned by each IC for the period July 2021 till June 2022; - Number of appeals and complaints pending before each IC on June 30, 2022; - Number of show cause notices served by each IC, for the period July 2021 till June 2022; - The quantum of penalties imposed by each IC, and the amount recovered, for the period July 2021 till June 2022; - The quantum of compensation awarded by each IC, for the period July 2021 till June 2022; - Number of cases in which disciplinary action was recommended by each IC for the period July 2021 till June 2022; - Number of appeals and complaints filed before ICs stating that the information sought relates to the life or liberty of a person, during the period July 2021 till June 2022; - Details of any norms adopted by ICs on the number of appeals/complaints each commissioner/ bench must dispose in one year; - Latest year for which the Annual Report of the IC has been published.
+- Number of commissioners serving in each commission for the period July 1, 2022 till June 30, 2023 and their backgrounds; - The number of appeals and complaints registered, disposed, returned by each IC for the period July 1, 2022 till June 30, 2023; - Number of appeals and complaints pending before each IC on June 30, 2023; - Number of show cause notices served by each IC, for the period July 2022 till June 2023; - The quantum of penalties imposed by each IC, and the amount recovered, for the period July 1, 2022 till June 30, 2023; - The quantum of compensation awarded by each IC, for the period July 1, 2022 till June 30, 2023; - Number of cases in which disciplinary action was recommended by each IC; - Number of appeals and complaints filed before ICs stating that the information sought relates to the life or liberty of a person, during the period July 2022 till June 2023; - Details of any norms adopted by ICs on the number of appeals/complaints each commissioner/ bench must dispose in one year; - Whether hearings held by ICs are open for members of public to attend and if the ICs are livestreaming their hearings; - Details of assessments/ audits undertaken by ICs of section 4 proactive disclosures by public authorities under their respective jurisdictions; - Latest year for which the Annual Report of the IC has been published.

 Each of the RTI applications was tracked to assess the manner in which these applications were dealt with by the ICs, as information commissions are also public authorities under the RTI Act.
-Information received until October 12, 2022 has been included in the report.
+Information received until October 2023 has been included in the report.

-In addition, information has also been sourced from the websites and annual reports of information commissions.
+In addition, information has been sourced from the websites and annual reports of information commissions.
 Where relevant, judgments of the Supreme Court and High Courts related to the RTI Act were accessed and analysed.
 The report also draws on findings and discussions of previous national assessments of the RTI regime.